French doors can change any space, but getting the width right is crucial.

 Step 5: Consider Door Swing Direction

 Determine which way the doors will open.
 This affects furniture placement and the flow of traffic.
-Mark the swing direction on your measurements to avoid confusion later.

 Need a unique width?
 Custom options are up next.